ProgramofComputerGraphics/ProbeWebDemo/README.md

 The default settings for the web application are slightly different than the settings recommended for demonstration purposes, as we anticipated potential use of the software for a "distorted geometry project."
 Thus, if using this software for a class demonstration, we recommend the following steps for set up:

-1) Load the webpage.
+1) Load the webpage at `https://programofcomputergraphics.github.io/ProbeWebDemo/`.
 Refresh the page if the application does not show the geometry.

 2) Undistort the imagespace, and reposition the camera such that the distorting/undistorting animation looks reasonable.